Top 12 Tips to Attract Birds to Your Feeders

 Instead of doing a thorough cleanup in the fall, let birds like goldfinches enjoy the seedpods, leaf piles, dropped fruit and other natural materials that usually get cleared away weeks earlier.

 Once you commit to attracting birds to your feeders, take an eco-friendly approach to garden care by avoiding toxic chemicals.
-Choose products that are safe for the creatures you’ll host.
+Choose natural chemical-free options that are safe for the creatures you’ll host.